Santeri Hostikka

-Santeri Hostikka (born 30 September 1997) is a Finnish professional footballer who plays for Veikkausliiga club HJK as a midfielder and forward.
+Santeri Hostikka (born 30 September 1997) is a Finnish professional footballer who plays as a winger for TFF 1.
+Lig club Ümraniyespor.

 Club career

 Hostikka receiving bronze medal with Pogoń Szczecin at the end of the 2020–21 Ekstraklasa season.

-Hostikka has played for PKKU and Lahti.
+Hostikka began his senior career in the lower Finnish divisions with PKKU before moving to Veikkausliiga side FC Lahti in 2016.

-In December 2018, Hostikka signed with Polish club Pogoń Szczecin with effect from January 2019.
+In December 2018, Hostikka signed with Polish Ekstraklasa club Pogoń Szczecin, with the transfer taking effect in January 2019.

-In August 2021, he returned to Finland with HJK.
+In August 2021, he returned to Finland to join HJK.
+During the 2025 season, despite missing over two weeks with pneumonia, Hostikka returned to the lineup on 17 July 2025 for a UEFA Conference League qualifying match against NSÍ Runavík.
+Entering as a substitute, he scored twice and provided an assist to help HJK advance with a 5–4 aggregate victory.

-After having missed over two weeks with pneumonia, Hostikka returned to the HJK line-up on 17 July 2025, in a UECL qualifying match against NSÍ Runavík, scoring two goals and providing an assist as a substitute, and helping HJK to advance with a 5–4 aggregate win.
+In January 2026, Hostikka moved to Turkish TFF 1.
+Lig club Vanspor during the winter transfer window, signing a contract until June 2027.

 International career

 He played for the Finland under-21 team.

 He was first called up to the Finland national football team in January 2018 for a friendly against Jordan, but did not play then.
 He made his debut on 1 September 2021 in a friendly against Wales.
 He started the game and was substituted after 64 minutes of play in a 0–0 draw at home.